Protect our skies campaign

 The Starlink satellites are unexpectedly bright.
 Many, if not most, can be seen with naked eyes at the beginning and end of the night.
 They don’t have their own source of light.
 By moving around the Earth, they get irradiated by the Sun.
 The sunlight reflects from their surface, and that is when we see them from Earth.
 Satellites in the low orbit are visible only in dusk and dawn.
 Those that orbit at a higher altitude are irradiated longer and can thus be seen long into the night.
 A bright satellite that finds itself in the field of view of a telescope during an astronomical observation leaves a bright trace on the obtained image.
 The exceptionally bright traces of Starlink satellites are damaging to the sensitive astronomical cameras, endangering the quality of the subsequent observations.

 Several observatories, dedicated to the transient research, have been built in the past several years.
-Arguably the most important one will be the Vera C. Rubin Observatory.
+The Vera C. Rubin Observatory will be one of them.
 Standing in Chile, the telescope has an eight-meter primary mirror and an enormous field of view.
 The observatory will detect thousands of new transients every night.
+It will also observe millions of faint galaxies.
 The satellite constellations seriously threaten the scientific potential of the observatory.

 Radio and space debris concerns